FAITH AND MONEY

-“Marx’s criticism of existing conditions and the fetish of money…and in the end people over-valuing money is something I learned from Marx.
-Theology, as well as Marx, is saying ‘faith and money have been exchanged.
+“Marx’s criticism of existing conditions and the fetish of money…and in the end, people over-valuing money, is something I learned from Marx.
+Theology, as well as Marx, says, ‘Faith and money have been exchanged.
 Money is only a means to an end and not the end itself.’
 Why are we devoted to money and not the person who has given us the things that money can buy?

 I never had a desire to visit Berlin.
-It was too wrapped up in my understanding of the Holocaust.
+The place was too wrapped up in my understanding of the Holocaust.
 I grew up in a family that did not buy German goods.
-I even remember when I had to give back a Honer harmonica I once got as a birthday present.
-These cultural norms run deep and can imprint deeply, especially in children.
-So while I went to Frankfurt fairly often for business, Berlin carried a much heavier weight.
-But these are also cultural biases and norms that need to be confronted with healing in order to move forward.
-I finally went to visit the city of the Brandenburg Gate, the Reichstag, the Berlin Wall and conducting Portraits In Faith interviews was a perfect way for me to experience this great city, and I found it to be uplifting and generative.
+I even remember when I had to give back a Hohner harmonica I once got as a birthday present.
+These cultural norms run deep and can imprint deeply as well, especially in children.
+While I went to Frankfurt fairly often for business, Berlin carried a much heavier weight.
+But these are also cultural biases and norms that needed to be confronted with healing in order to move forward.
+I finally went to visit the city of the Brandenburg Gate, the Reichstag, the Berlin Wall, and conducted Portraits in Faith interviews.
+It was a perfect way for me to experience this great city, and I found it to be uplifting and generative.

 Gottfried Brezger was the pastor of a German Lutheran church.
 While his father was a pastor as well, he walked away from religion as a young adult in reaction to his disappointment that his church did not resist enough during World War II (the Nazi/ Holocaust era).
 He even joked that he and his wife were both reading Karl Marx on their honeymoon!
 It was eventually through his deep concern for the well-being of others and his understanding that some of the most resistant leaders were religious, that Gottfried returned to the church and became a pastor.
 Here is a man who has grieved and re-conceived his relationship with God.